-- Lawfulness, fairness and transparency – Under the GDPR, data must be processed in a lawful, transparent and fair manner.
+- Lawfulness, fairness, and transparency – Under the GDPR, data must be processed in a lawful, transparent, and fair manner.
 Your firm’s processes must comply with the law and should be readily available to data subjects.
 In particular, privacy policies should be written in clear, simple language, and they should be easy to access.
-In other words, fine print won’t cut it anymore.
+In other words, the fine print won’t cut it anymore.

-- Purpose limitation – Data must only be collected for specific, explicit and legitimate purposes.
-It may not be processed further in ways that are incompatible with such purposes.
-Such purposes must be clearly stated to users, and data should only be collected for as long as necessary.
+- Purpose limitation – Data must only be collected for specific, explicit, and legitimate purposes.
+It may not be processed further in ways that are incompatible with such uses.
+Such uses must be clearly stated to users, and data should only be collected for as long as necessary.
 The only exception is in the case of data that is being archived for scientific, historical or statistical purposes.
 In short, do what you say – and say what you do.

-- Data minimization – Personal data that is collected must be adequate, relevant and limited to what is necessary for the purposes of the firm.
-If data is breached, unauthorized individuals will have access only to a limited amount of data.
+- Data minimization – Personal data that is collected must be adequate, relevant, and limited to what is necessary for the firm.
+If information is breached, unauthorized individuals will have access only to a limited amount of data.
 This also makes it easier to keep said data accurate and up to date.
-In other words, if you don’t need a certain type of data, don’t ever collect it.
+In other words, if you don’t need a specific type of data, don’t ever collect it.

 - Accuracy – The GDPR requires that any data that is collected must be accurate and, where necessary, kept up to date.
 Individuals have the right to request that inaccurate or incomplete data be erased or rectified within 30 days.

 - Storage limitation – Data that’s collected must be kept in a format that permits the identification of data subjects only for as long as necessary.
-When no longer necessary, then, data must be deleted.
+When no longer needed, then data must be deleted.
 Therefore, continually review the data that is stored by your organization and remove any that is no longer needed right away.

-- Integrity and confidentiality – This is where the GDPR specifically addresses security.
-Data must be processed in a manner that ensures the appropriate security of any personal data that has been collected.
-Reasonable techniques and measures, including encryption, anonymization and pseudonymization, should be employed to ensure compliance.
-If it ever falls into the wrong hands, it will remain confidential and its integrity will be maintained.
+- Integrity and confidentiality – This is where the GDPR addresses security explicitly.
+Data must be processed in a manner that ensures the appropriate protection of any personal data that has been collected.
+Reasonable techniques and measures, including encryption, anonymization, and pseudonymization, should be employed to ensure compliance.
+If it ever falls into the wrong hands, it will remain confidential, and its integrity will be maintained.
 This also reduces the impact of potential data breaches.

 The Seventh Principle: Accountability

 One of the most significant updates that came along with the enactment of the GDPR is the accountability principle.
-Under this principle, it is your responsibility to ensure that your organization is in compliance with the GDPR – and you must be able to demonstrate compliance.
-If you, for example, rely on social media robots for data collection purposes, you may not be in compliance and may be breaking the accountability principle.
+Under this principle, it is your responsibility to ensure that your organization complies with the GDPR – and you must be able to demonstrate compliance.
+If you, for example, rely on social media robots for data collection purposes, you may not be in accordance and may be breaking the accountability principle.